 Wolves can also whimper in soft notes.
 The sound is done to greet other wolves but is also used to submit to an alpha wolf.

 Wolves do not yelp like coyotes.
 They also won’t continue barking, unlike the coyote.
-If they cannot relay their message with a few barks, they will either attack or retreat without making any further sound.
+If they cannot relay their message with a few barks, they will either attack or retreat without making any other sound.

 How To Tell The Difference Between Coyote And Wolf Tracks?

 The tracks of coyotes and wolves are also distinctively different.
-The track of a coyote is usually 2.5 inches long and 2 inches wide.
-The tracks of a wolf can be as large as an adult human palm.
+A coyote’s tracks are usually 2.5 inches long and 2 inches wide.
+The methods of a wolf can be as large as an adult human palm.
 They are 5 inches in length and almost 4 inches in width.

-The edges of these tracks are also different, with the coyote tracks tending to have crisper edges.
-On the other hand, the tracks of wolves tend to have a fluffier pattern.
+The edges of these tracks are also different, with the coyote tracks tending to have crisper advantages.
+On the other hand, the ways of wolves tend to have a fluffier pattern.
 These differences are more noticeable and relevant in winter as they have more significant and longer hair along their feet.

 The difference in Societal Structure Between Coyotes And Wolves

-The societal structure of wolves varies mostly from that of coyotes.
+The societal structure of wolves varies mainly from that of coyotes.
 Unlike coyotes, wolves tend to be social creatures who prefer living and hunting in packs.
-The packs are further organized in a stringent and hierarchical structure.
+The packs are further organized in a rigid and hierarchical structure.

-Coyotes, too, are quite social, and their packs comprise more members than that of wolves.
-Since these species tend to prey on small mammals, when they hunt, they do this alone.
+Coyotes, too, are pretty social, and their packs comprise more members than that wolves.
+Since these species tend to prey on small mammals, they do this alone when they hunt.

 Which is more dangerous among wolves and coyotes?

 Wolves are more dangerous than coyotes.
-This is especially true for the gray wolves.
+This is especially true for gray wolves.
 Owing to their massive size and aggressive nature, wolves qualify as one of North America’s most dangerous animals.
 Coyotes, however, although wild animals, can generally be scared off with hazing.

-Unlike coyotes that are omnivorous, gray wolves are carnivorous.
+Unlike coyotes, which are omnivorous, gray wolves are carnivorous.
 Amid tense situations, wolves can easily tear apart most animals that cross their path.